Square Token Price Reaches $0.0380 on Top Exchanges (SQUA)

-Square Token (SQUA) traded down 0% against the US dollar during the twenty-four hour period ending at 16:00 PM ET on September 8th.
-Square Token has a market cap of $78,493.43 and approximately $0.95 worth of Square Token was traded on exchanges in the last 24 hours.
-One Square Token token can currently be bought for approximately $0.0380 or 0.00000070 BTC on major exchanges.
-In the last seven days, Square Token has traded 8.1% lower against the US dollar.
+Square Token (SQUA) traded flat against the US dollar during the 1-day period ending at 8:00 AM E.T. on September 10th.
+Square Token has a market capitalization of $78,493.43 and $0.95 worth of Square Token was traded on exchanges in the last day.
+One Square Token token can currently be purchased for approximately $0.0380 or 0.00000070 BTC on major exchanges.
+In the last week, Square Token has traded 8% lower against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.